 1.1 - GENERAL INSTRUCTIONS

-The H-1B Technical Skills Training (TST) and Jobs Accelerator (JA) Grantees are required to submit quarterly program progress reports to the United States Department of Labor’s, Employment and Training Administration (USDOL/ETA) to comply with the reporting and record keeping requirements of the grant.
+The H-1B Technical Skills Training (TST) , Jobs Accelerator (JA), and Ready to Work Grantees are required to submit quarterly program progress reports to the United States Department of Labor’s, Employment and Training Administration (USDOL/ETA) to comply with the reporting and record keeping requirements of the grant.
 Each grantee must submit a Quarterly Progress Report containing updates on the implementation and progress specified in each grant Statement of Work (SOW).
 A Progress Report contains both a Quarterly Performance and Quarterly Narrative Report.

 ETA will provide H-1B Grantees with a web-based reporting system “HUB” that will allow grantees to submit their Quarterly Progress Reports.
 The HUB system will generate a Quarterly Performance Report (QPR) form OMB #1205-0507 using participant records that grantees will upload as one data file into the HUB system.
 HUB will also allow grantees the ability to upload/input a Quarterly Narrative Report (QNR).
 Grantees will need to certify both a QPR and QNR before quarterly progress reports will be considered fully submitted.